 Specialty mattresses and beds are support systems which can be non-powered (e.g. foam/gel mattress overlays, water-filled mattresses, etc.); or powered (e.g. an alternating pressure mattress or an intermittent/alternating pressure pad (IPP/APP, etc.).
-Alternating pressure devices prevent any one area of the body from experiencing constant pressure for more than four minutes by inflating and deflating air chambers continuously (Elsabrout et al., 2018; Rappl, 2012).
+Alternating pressure devices prevent any one area of the body from experiencing constant pressure for more than four minutes by inflating and deflating air chambers continuously (10).